Cord Blood Donations

 The Sydney Cord Blood Bank has collection centres at the following maternity hospitals:

-- Royal Prince Alfred Women's and Babies, Camperdown (temporarily closed)
+- Royal Prince Alfred Women's and Babies - Camperdown (currently closed due to staffing)

 To date, the Sydney Cord Blood Bank has collected over 19,000 cord blood units and released over 520 cord blood units for life-saving transplants.